 The five Platonic solids in isometric view within the Metatron's cube, and in perspective in space

 As regards the Tarot, the cosmological matrix of the Metatron's cube defines at once the number of all the cards, the various groups which these constitute, as well as the interrelation of these cards and of these groups between them.
 It also defines their drawings, their colours, their framing, as well as the letters with which their names are composed.
-Contrary to the other models of Tarots composed of 78 cards, (model said “ Venetians ”), as the Italian decks of the Renaissance (XVth to XVIIth century) or the Tarot said “ of Besançon ” (XVIIIth to XIXth century), all the aspects of the Tarot said “ of Marseilles ” (type II) are generated by this one and only matrix, holographically embedded within each and every parts of it, expressing in turn its multiple aspects.
-It is the uniqueness of the Tarot of Marseilles there : content and form make only One, the set expressing a universal cosmological code, the multiple aspects of which underlying our whole life and evolution.
-The Tarot of Marseilles so constitutes the most archetypal model of Tarot, and thus the most original, or primordial (arkhè in greek) on the metaphysical level, that which belongs exclusively to it, the Tarot of Marseilles constituting ultimately an analogical model of the Universe, symbolical articulation of the logical tree of Knowledge.
+Contrary to the other models of Tarots composed of 78 cards, (model said “ Venetians ”), as the Italian decks of the Renaissance (XVth to XVIIth century) or the Tarot said “ of Besançon ” (XVIIIth to XIXth century), all the aspects of the Tarot said “ of Marseille ” (type II) are generated by this one and only matrix, holographically embedded within each and every parts of it, expressing in turn its multiple aspects.
+It is the uniqueness of the Tarot of Marseille there : content and form make only One, the set expressing a universal cosmological code, the multiple aspects of which underlying our whole life and evolution.
+The Tarot of Marseille so constitutes the most archetypal model of Tarot, and thus the most original, or primordial (arkhè in greek) on the metaphysical level, that which belongs exclusively to it, the Tarot of Marseille constituting ultimately an analogical model of the Universe, symbolical articulation of the logical tree of Knowledge.